Uni-Sopron/project-sitenotes/tree.md

     - exact title and text inside note
     - modification timestamp

-OH! and creation and modification timestamps except toolbar (maybe? lol).
-Silly me.
+OH! and creation and modification timestamps except toolbar.

 Contender technologies considered for saving:
     - IndexedDB (absolutely badass, saves anything up to 2 heebiejeebies, and yes, I ended up using this)